-The commercial lending training exposes learners to various types of credit risks and how they can categorize the identified borrower’s risks into the appropriate credit risk rating.
-The course covers the loan review process, elements of credit risk training, end-to-end process of credit risk analysis, and evaluating the creditworthiness of borrowers.
-It also covers all aspects of financial analysis, including trend analysis and ratio analysis, where the risk of credit loss to the lender is quantified.
+A good commercial lending training program will expose learners to various types of credit risk assessment tools .
+The course may cover the full loan review and underwriting process, as well as elements of credit risk training and how risk translates into loan pricing.
+This type of course should cover all aspects of financial analysis, including trend analysis and ratio analysis, so the risk of credit loss to the lender can be effectively quantified.

 4. Managing problem loans

-Other topics covered in this course include detecting warning signs of problem loans, causes of problem loans, costs associated with deteriorating credit, and solutions to problem loans.
+Other topics covered in this course include detecting warning signs of problem loans, causes of problem loans, costs associated with deteriorating credit, and potential solutions to problem accounts.

 To keep learning and developing your knowledge base, please explore the additional relevant resources below: